Yaya-Cout/Nwagyu/src/reference/apps/syscalls.md

 Some of these calls are available in external apps through functions, but not everything is available.

-For example, to enter disable On/Off and Home keys, we need to call unavailable functions (`willExecuteDFU` and `suspend`), so we call them by hand.
+For example, to disable [On/Off and Home keys], we need to call unavailable functions (`willExecuteDFU` and `suspend`), so we call them by hand.

 To use them, you just need to use `asm("svc <SVC_INDEX>")`.
 To suspend the